novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

-Javascript is also same in that regard but since most js frameworks are using nodejs, which provides engine to run the js on any machine but also abstracts the complexity of running your js program on any platform.

-Python also uses interpreter Cython to compile and execute the code on any platform.
+Javascript is also same in that regard but since most js frameworks are using nodejs, which provides engine to run the js on any machine but also abstracts the complexity of running your js program on any platform.Python also uses interpreter Cython to compile and execute the code on any platform.
 Since both node and Cython are written in C/C++, its natural to have the API available so that you can extend the capabilities of these languages.

-Python have two types of packages pure python or wrapper packages around native libraries written in c, c++, rust etc etc. As you might have got the idea that pure packages are written completely in python and you just install and use them.

-Wrapper packages requires more to setup and use because of inherited complexity of the platform on which it will run.
+Python has two types of packages pure python or wrapper packages around native libraries written in c, c++, rust etc etc. As you might have got the idea that pure packages are written completely in python and you just install and use them.Wrapper packages requires more to setup and use because of inherited complexity of the platform on which it will run.
 These packages are mostly written in C/C++ and hence require platform specific tools to compile these.

 #### My toy example
 Before we dive into how these packages are installed and setup, let's understand